paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-053-wall-street-reform-and-consumer-protection.md

 (2) **By the company**

-  (A) *Requirement* — A nonbank financial company supervised by the Board of Governors and a bank holding company described in subsection (a) shall conduct semiannual stress tests.
-All other financial companies that have total consolidated assets of more than $10,000,000,000 and are regulated by a primary Federal financial regulatory agency shall conduct annual stress tests.
+  (A) *Requirement* — A nonbank financial company supervised by the Board of Governors and a bank holding company described in subsection (a) shall conduct periodic stress tests.
+All other financial companies that have total consolidated assets of more than $250,000,000,000 and are regulated by a primary Federal financial regulatory agency shall conduct periodic stress tests.
 The tests required under this subparagraph shall be conducted in accordance with the regulations prescribed under subparagraph (C).

   (B) *Report* — A company required to conduct stress tests under subparagraph (A) shall submit a report to the Board of Governors and to its primary financial regulatory agency at such time, in such form, and containing such information as the primary financial regulatory agency shall require.